 In Africa the past decade has been a crushing disappointment.
-Since 1990, 42 of 48 countries of sub-Saharan Africa have held multiparty elections in the hope that Africa might finally move beyond its reputation for rapacious despots and rampant corruption.136
+Since 1990, 42 of 48 countries of sub-Saharan Africa have held multiparty elections in the hope that Africa might finally move beyond its reputation for rapacious despots and rampant corruption.
+136

 He goes on to state that that although there is a "degree of stability" in these countries, elections have "also produced a degree of chaos and instability...and lawlessness" that is worse.
-Durability or "enduring change"137 has proven elusive under such circumstances despite evidence in Ethiopia of developments at the national level, of "democratic elections, declarations of amnesties, repeal of oppressive laws and dismantling of former security services."138 It has been observed that the establishment of democratic processes is "hardly" sufficient for cessation conditions.139 Zakaria identifies Mozambique as the only successful transition to democracy in sub-Saharan Africa, after a prolonged civil war140 and cites Ethiopia as an example of an "illiberal democracy" with an "elected government (that) turns its security forces on journalists and political opponents, doing permanent damage to human rights (as well as human beings)."141
+Durability or "enduring change" has proven elusive under such circumstances despite evidence in Ethiopia of developments at the national level, of "democratic elections, declarations of amnesties, repeal of oppressive laws and dismantling of former security services."
+It has been observed that the establishment of democratic processes is "hardly" sufficient for cessation conditions.
+Africa, after a prolonged civil war on dittes Ethiopia as an example of an "illiberal democracy" with an "elected government (that) turns its security forces on journalists and political opponents, doing permanent damage to human rights (as well as human beings)."

-Fitzpatrick notes that the emphasis on "free and fair elections" and improvements at the national level should be balanced with closer monitoring of the situation "on the ground."142 Such monitoring is not easy; Ethiopia had banned some international organizations while allowing access to others.143 "The government's efforts to suppress political dissent and armed insurgency led to widespread human rights abuses"; however, the international community was muted in its condemnation.144 The mixed record of Ethiopia and countries like it make a comprehensive assessment of changed circumstances difficult.
+Fitzpatrick notes that the emphasis on "free and fair elections" and improvements at the national level should be balanced with closer monitoring of the situation "on the ground."
+142 Such monitoring is not easy; Ethiopia had banned some international organizations while allowing access to others.
+143 "The government's efforts to suppress political dissent and armed insurgency led to widespread human rights abuses"; however, the international community was muted in its condemnation.
+144 The mixed record of Ethiopia and countries like it make a comprehensive assessment of changed circumstances difficult.
 A 1997 Note cautions "a